1905 Buteshire by-election

 The 1905 Buteshire by-election was a by-election held on 3 March 1905 for the British House of Commons constituency of Buteshire.

 Vacancy

 The election was triggered by the resignation of the sitting Conservative MP, Andrew Murray.
-Murray held the post of Secretary of State for Scotland with a seat in the Cabinet.
+Murray held the post of Secretary for Scotland with a seat in the Cabinet.
 In January 1905, Murray was appointed Lord Justice General and Lord President of the Court of Session and was given a seat in the House of Lords.
 At the previous General Election, he had withstood the Liberal challenge:

 Candidates

 Unionists

 The Conservative Party selected Edward Theodore Salvesen, the Solicitor General for Scotland, as their candidate.
 Salvesen had fought the Leith Burghs seat as a Unionist at the general election of 1900.

 Liberals

 The Liberals re-selected their candidate from the 1900 general election Norman Lamont.
 Lamont came from a prominent and wealthy local family with lands in Argyll and a plantation in Trinidad.
 His father had been Liberal MP for Buteshire from 1865 to 1868.